conorbarryhoke/Capstone/README.md

 ## Problem Statement
 The goal of this capstone is to identify charactersitics of high view count music videos on YouTube.
 2 Part Problem statement:
-1. How can a music production company design songs and release dates to maximize views
+1. How can a music production company design songs and release dates to maximize views (descriptive)
-2. How can an advertising agency identify which songs are worth 'investing' in - if a potential hit can be identified early, they can be pro-active about ad buys
+2. How can an advertising agency identify which songs are worth 'investing' in - if a potential hit can be identified early, they can be pro-active about ad buys (predictive)

 Required packages:
 * pip install --upgrade google-api-python-client